 Understanding the different sounds these gerbils make will allow you to have a better response and, thus, a closer bond with your pet.
 Here are several of the most common sounds gerbils make, as well as their meanings.

 Chirping is the most common sound that gerbils make.
 It is the sound that you are accustomed to your pet making.
 Chirping, at its rawest, is the sound they make when they want attention.
-As such, gerbils start chirping from an early age as a means of getting their mom’s attention.
+As such, gerbils start chirping from an early age to get their mom’s attention.
 It is typically high-pitched but can vary in volume, ranging from loud to quiet.
 They may also make this sound only once or successively.

 While chirping is typically associated with young gerbils, they also tend to do it in adulthood, though not as frequently.
 The nature of the chirping sound can vary depending on the context.
 For example, playful chirping will sound different from that made when fighting.
 Similarly, a young gerbil calling out for its mother will not sound the same as an adult that needs attention.

 The Meaning of Gerbil Chirps

 As mentioned, these little animals typically chip when they want attention.
 Therefore, it means that a gerbil must not only trust you but also be fond of you for them to make chirping noises at you.
 When looking for your attention, a gerbil might be interested in one of the following things:

 Regardless of the reason, you can almost always be certain that a gerbil is in a positive mood whenever they chirp.